helio-frota/common-marmo-set/README.md

 ![Alt screenshot](https://raw.githubusercontent.com/helio-frota/common-marmo-set/master/cms.jpg)

-A Set of programs and code snippets of my C programming learning.
+A Set of programs and code snippets of my C programming learning and experiments.